NobbyBop/cs392-bun/README.md

 Students can ask the agent general questions about any of the topics below:
 Shell Programming, C Programming Language, Systems Programming Concepts, File Subsystem, Process Control Subsystem, and Inter-Process Communication.
-Some example messages that would be redirected to Textbook:
+Some example messages that would be forwarded to Textbook:
 ```
 {
         "user": "Student",